rafi/kubectl-config-import/README.md

 # kubectl-config-import [![tests](https://github.com/rafi/kubectl-config-import/actions/workflows/test.yml/badge.svg?branch=master)](https://github.com/rafi/kubectl-config-import/actions/workflows/test.yml)

-> Merge kubeconfigs from a file, stdin, or kubernetes secret.
+> Merge kubeconfig's from a file, stdin, or kubernetes secret.

 By default, an interactive fzf selection for namespace and Secret is used for user to select and merge a Secret as a kubeconfig.